arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - Add the `attachInterrupt(digitalPinToInterrupt(pin), ISR, mode)`  instruction in your sketch's `setup()` function.
 Notice that the `pin` parameter can be `A0`, `A1`, `A2`, `A3`, `A4`, `A5`, `A6`, `A7`, or `BTN_USER`; the `ISR` parameter is the ISR function to call when the interrupt occurs, and the `mode` parameter defines when the interrupt should be triggered (`LOW`, `CHANGE`, `RISING`, or `FALLING`).

 The sketch below shows how to use Opta™'s programmable user button to control the sequence of status LEDs, `D0` to `D3`.
 In the original code shown in the [User Button section](#user-button), the user button's state was continuously checked inside the main loop of the sketch, and when a change was detected, the LEDs were updated accordingly.
 While this approach works for simple tasks, it becomes inefficient when your Opta™ has to perform more complex tasks or react to multiple inputs.
-In the modified code, we've set up an interrupt that triggers on a rising edge (`FALLING`) of the signal from the user button, which means it triggers when the button is pressed.
+In the modified code, we've set up an interrupt that triggers on a falling edge (`FALLING`) of the signal from the user button, which means it triggers when the button is pressed.

 ```arduino
 /**